reuters-graphics/bluprint_graphics-kit/docs/developers/metadata.md

 Most metadata for your project is stored in a `reuters` key in `package.json`.

 The kit will prompt you for essential metadata when you first run `yarn upload` and save it in the appropriate structure.
+If you need to edit any metadata after your first upload, find it in `package.json` and edit it directly there before uploading back to the RNGS server.

 #### ↩️ Restarting a graphics pack